OSCNWeb/oscn-news/_posts/carousel/2022-02-02-oklahoma-judicial-center-notice-closed.md

 category:
   - aoc
 ---
-Due to inclement weather the Judicial Center will be closing at **1:00 p.m.
-Wednesday, February 2, 2022** and will remain closed on **Thursday, February 3**.

-The Judicial Center will open Friday for regular business hours, subject to further notice due to weather.
+Due to inclement weather the Oklahoma Judicial Center, including the Office of the Clerk of the Supreme Court, will close at 1 p.m. on Wednesday, February 2, 2022, and all day on Thursday, February 3.
+It is anticipated that the building will reopen on Friday, February 4, for normal business hours but that is subject to change in the event of further inclement weather.
+Pursuant to OK.S.Ct.R.
+1.3 any filing deadline which may occur on Wednesday, February 2, 2022, or Thursday, February 3, is extended to include the next full business day.